danon/rafiki-acceptance-tests/ReadMe.md

 - "project contributor" - a person invited to the project, not the owner (person providing a service to the project owner)
 - "bill" - a project entry indicating a payable item, expected to be paid
+- "bill owner" - a user who created the bill